 Consumer, Principal Dwelling, Home Equity Lines of Credit

-Dodd-Frank made it clear that a lender is prohibited from masking a closed-end loan as a HELOC to avoid the closed-end loan restrictions on higher-priced and high-cost loans.
-In other words, HELOCs cannot be offered to evade high-cost laws.
+Dodd-Frank made it clear that that a lender is prohibited from masking a closed-end loan as a HELOC to avoid the closed-end loan restrictions on higher-priced and high-cost loans.
+In other words, HELOCs cannot be offered to evade high cost laws.
 In addition, they must have the normal characteristics of a revolving line of credit.
-Examples of structures would detract from the notion of a line of credit are loans that:
+Examples of structures might the line of credit model would be loan that:

 - Are fully drawn at inception, with no unused credit;

 - Carry high fees for redraws after a borrower pays down a credit line (a form of discouragement); and,